mke680/RSSQLRestAPI/README.md

 # RSSQLRestAPI
-3rd Party C# Rest API (Proof of Concept) Awaiting approval for further development
+DotNet Core Rest API (Proof of Concept) Awaiting approval for further development

 This is an OpenAPI compliant REST API build to access the RS-SQL Record Management Database